Actyx/wsrpc/protocol.md

 will bear the `requestId` of 652.
 Finally, the `payload` field contains the JSON formatted message that is to be parsed by the particular service, in this case `getCustomerIds`.

+If the `requestId` was already used by a previous request, then that request is implicitly cancelled.

 On a successful call, the backend will respond with a stream of messages:

 ```json